top of page

 If you are a new client, and I am unfamiliar with your story, you are equally welcome!
 I'll need to get into the details of your story which takes mental energy and time, so it will naturally be at a slightly higher cost, but again and always, intentionally inexpensive.
 I will dedicatedly spend the time diving into your story, parsing, evaluating, researching ad infinitum, and brainstorming the best possible hook.

-*For quicker services like many of these allow or require, if time is of the essence, I try very hard to fit them in sooner to accomodate contest and publisher deadlines.*
+*For quicker services like many of these allow or require, if time is of the essence, I try very hard to fit them in sooner to accommodate contest and publisher deadlines.*

 A Word About Pricing

 Full-length book editors typically charge upwards of three thousand to several thousand dollars.
 (This recent article on The Write Life provides more detail and sources for comparison.)
-For most writers I know - for me! - that is simply unfathomable.
-It has been my passion since the inception QUERY QUILL to provide superior, intentionally inexpensive partnership.
+For most writers I know - for me too! - that is simply unfathomable.
+It has been my passion since the inception QUERY QUILL to provide superior partnership at intentionally affordable price points, available ala carte because you know best what you need and what you already have handled.
 My clients' praise, referrals, and successes prove that my work, at 10-20% of that cost, is thorough, expert, and effective.

 A Word About Timing